caliog/NPCLib/README.md

 NPCLib
 ======

-Current Craftbukkit Version: 1.5.1-R0.1 Beta Build
+Current Craftbukkit Version: 1.6.2...
+Dev Build

 A Library to spawn and to manage npcs